SashaMil/poker-app/README.md

 Visit this url: https://www.dropbox.com/s/raeimh36mdvozwt/PokerAppDemo3.mov?dl=0 to see a brief demonstration of this application.

-The PokerBot Application is a full-service database application that is still under development.
+The PokerBot Application is an application that is still under development.

 Applicants can play games of texas hold-em poker against a computer intelligence.